-Pringle Creek Forest was submitted by Flagler County and DEP's Guana Tolomato Matanzas National Estuarine Research Reserve.
+Pringle Creek Forest was submitted by Flagler County and Guana Tolomato Matanzas National Estuarine Research Reserve.
 Being on the Florida Forever Priority List is a requirement for getting acquisition grant funding with the Coastal and Estuarine Land Conservation Program, associated with the National Oceanic and Atmospheric Association.
-Flagler County and the Guana Tolomato Matanzas National Estuarine Research Reserve plan to pursue Coastal and Estuarine Land Conservation Program funding for this project.
-This project was placed on the Florida Forever Priority List as a Partnerships and Regional Incentives project.
+Flagler County and the Guana Tolomato Matanzas National Estuarine Research Reserve plan to pursue Coastal and Estuarine Land Conservation Program funding for the project.
+The project was placed on the Florida Forever Priority List as a Partnerships and Regional Incentives project.